-Franchising Revenues: The Company utilizes franchising revenues, which exclude revenues from marketing and reservation system activities, the SkyTouch Technology division, a recently acquired operation that provides software as a service solutions to vacation rental management companies and revenue generated from the ownership of an office building that is leased to a third-party, rather than total revenues when analyzing the performance of the business.
+Hotel Franchising Revenues: The Company utilizes franchising revenues, which exclude revenues from marketing and reservation system activities, the SkyTouch Technology division, an operation that provides software as a service solutions to vacation rental management companies, and revenue generated from the ownership of an office building that is leased to a third-party, rather than total revenues when analyzing the performance of the business.
 Marketing and reservation activities are excluded from franchising revenues since the Company is contractually required by its franchise agreements to use the fees collected for marketing and reservation activities; as such, no income or loss to the Company is generated.
 Cumulative marketing and reservation system fees not expended are recorded as a liability in the Company's financial statements and are carried over to the next fiscal year and expended in accordance with the franchise agreements.
 Cumulative marketing and reservation expenditures incurred in excess of fees collected for marketing and reservation activities are deferred and recorded as an asset in the Company's financial statements and recovered in future periods.
 SkyTouch is a division of the Company that develops and markets cloud-based technology products, including inventory management, pricing and connectivity to third party channels, to hoteliers not under franchise agreements with the Company.
-SkyTouch and our vacation rental technology solutions provider operations are excluded from franchising revenues since those operations do not reflect the Company's core franchising business but represent adjacent, complimentary lines of business.
+SkyTouch and our vacation rental technology solutions provider operations are excluded from hotel franchising revenues since those operations do not reflect the Company's core hotel franchising business but represent adjacent, complimentary lines of business.
 This non-GAAP measure is a commonly used measure of performance in our industry and facilitates comparisons between the Company and its competitors.

-Calculation of Franchising Revenues
+Calculation of Hotel Franchising Revenues

-Ye ar Er ided December ber 31, (iı n thousands) 2015 2014 2013 Total Revenues \$ 859,878 \$ 757,970 \$ 724,650 Less Adjustments: Marketing and reservation system revenues (488,763) (412,619) (407,633) Non-franchising activities (4,416) (600) (33) Franchising Revenues \$ 366,699 \$ 344,751 \$ 316,984
+Year Ended December 31, (in thousands) 2016 2015 2014 Total Revenues \$ 924,641 \$ 859,878 \$ 757,970 Adjustments: Marketing and reservation system revenues (525,716) (488,763) (412,619) Non-hotel franchising activities (8,816) (4,416) (600) Hotel Franchising Revenues \$ 390,109 \$ 366,699 \$ 344,751